-The District is governed by a volunteer board of five supervisors elected to three-year terms by the public at our Annual Meeting.
+The District is governed by a volunteer board of five supervisors elected to three-year terms by the public.
 The supervisors are responsible for developing both the Annual Plan of Work and the Long-Range Plan.
 They also provide the general oversight of operations and budget.
 Funding comes from the Hamilton County Commissioners and is matched by the State through the Ohio Dept. of Agriculture - Division of Soil & Water Conservation.
 In addition, many of our education programs are funded through grants.

 We are a public organization committed to assisting the citizens of Hamilton County through education, technical assistance and leadership to be stewards of our soil and water resources.

 To be a dynamic leader in soil and water conservation, working to achieve the sustainable use of our soil and water resources on a local and regional basis.

 All District programs and services are offered on a nondiscriminatory basis without regard to race, color, national origin, religion, sex, age, marital status or handicap.